The 9 Best Swimming Holes in Gatlinburg + Insider’s Tips

 3. Greenbrier Swimming Holes on the Little Pigeon River

 One of the clearest mountain rivers in the park, the West Prong of the Little Pigeon River flows through the Greenbrier area of the Great Smoky Mountains.
+The Greenbrier area is accessed via the greenbrier entrance and a scenic gravel road.
 This is a favorite spot for swimming and tubing in Gatlinburg.
+There is a parking lot near the swimming holes for visitor convenience.

 Insider’s Tip: This area of the river is deeper, making it a safer location to swim near the waterfall.